andreszs/cordova-plugin-in-app-updates/README.md

 cordova.plugins.InAppUpdate.updateFlexible(onSuccess, onFailure);
 ```

-:warning: Make sure to call getUpdateAvailability as often as needed to ensure there are no **flexible** updates downloaded pending install, as they will consume storage space until installed.
+:warning: Make sure to call **getUpdateAvailability** as often as needed to ensure there are no **flexible** updates downloaded pending install, as they will consume storage space until installed.

 ## updateImmediate

 Starts an immediate update process and prompts the user with a fullscreen dialog to download now or when Wi-Fi is available.
 The update is downloaded and installed in the foreground, preventing the user from interacting with your app until the installation succeeds and the app is automatically restarted.

-:warning: The **successCallback** from this method can be triggered more than once according to its status.
+:warning: The **successCallback** from this method can be triggered repeatedly according to its status.

 ### Return values